NghiaTranUIT/Toggl-Swift/README.md

 - [ ] RxSwift Extension

 ## Structure
 `Toggl Swift` is designed in the flexibility manner.
-We are free to provide your desired URLSession, Serializer, Plugins
+It's so easy in order to provide your own URLSession, Serializer, Plugins.

 We've inspired the idea from Moya, which means that we abstract the nasty Networking layer by introducing the `APIRoute` enum.